Gambit0011/Zcoder/README.md

 ### Chat

 - **Private Messaging:** Users can send private messages to each other.
-- **Self Chat:** Users can book mark questions, articles by sending links in their slef chat.
+- **Self Chat:** Users can bookmark questions, articles by sending links in their self chat.
 - **Drawer:** Users can check their profile details by clicking on their profile.

 ### Problem-Solving Discussions